MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     - **Departments**: Each department can be a rollout phase.
 You target an entire department at a time.
 In this rollout, users in each department might use their device in the same way, and access the same applications.
 Users likely have the same types of policies.

-    - **Geography**: Deploy your policies to all users in a specific geography, whether it’s the same continent, country/region, or same organization building.
+    - **Geography**: Deploy your policies to all users in a specific geography, whether it's the same continent, country/region, or same organization building.
 This rollout lets you focus on the specific location of users.
-You could provide more of a "white glove" approach, as the number of locations deploying Intune at the same time is reduced.
+You could provide a "white glove" approach, as the number of locations deploying Intune at the same time is less.
 There are chances of different departments or different use cases at the same location.
 So, you could be testing different use cases simultaneously.

     - **Platform**: This rollout deploys similar platforms at the same time.
 For example, deploy policies to all iOS devices in February, all Android devices in March, and all Windows devices in April.
 This approach might simplify help desk support, as they only support one platform at a time.